okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 * Enroll and authenticate a user.
 * Enable self-service enrollment and enable a second factor for authentication.
 * Use email and Okta Verify as recovery options.
-* Add a profile attribute to the profile enrollment policy.
+* Add a profile attribute to the user profile policy.
 * Route users to an external IdP.

 #### What you need